Search

 image

-Bookmark the app to your Peliqan homepage.
+Pin the app to your Peliqan homepage, see menu item “Pin to home”:

 image

-Open the app on your Peliqan homepage.
+Open the app from your Peliqan homepage.

 Add syncs